FAQs – Immune Monitoring

 Anti-human CD8 clone SFCI21Thy2D3 (“T8”) and anti-mouse CD8 clone KT15 are recommended.

 The α3 mutation that significantly reduces the binding of MHC tetramer to human and macaque CD8 also minimizes the aberrant effect that some CD8 antibodies have on the specific binding of MHC Class I tetramer.
 Therefore, many different anti-human CD8 antibody clones are compatible with tetramers.
 Clone SFCI21Thy2D3 (also known as “T8”) is recommended.
-For experiments on murine cells, the CD8 clone choice is more critical in that clone 53-6.7 should be avoided if possible (see How do I reduce background in my mouse tetramer experiment).
+For experiments on murine cells, the CD8 clone choice is more critical in that clone 53-6.7 should be avoided if possible.

 Anti-mouse CD8 clone choice is critical when using H-2 Kb tetramers, as some clones, including 53-6.7, lead to high background staining of all CD8+ T cells, rather than the antigen-specific ones.
 For best results, clone KT15, available from MBL International in FITC (D271-4) and Alexa Fluor® 647 (D271-A64), is recommended.
 Additional information can be found in the datasheet that accompanies mouse class I tetramers, as well as the following reference containing a protocol for performing a cross titration series for optimization: Current Protocols in Immunology, MHC-Peptide tetramers to Visualize Antigen-Specific T Cells, Section 17.3.23-24, Supplement 53.